actsasrob/lircdo/README_lircd.conf.md

 You can download the latest version of IrScrutinizer [here](https://github.com/bengtmartensson/harctoolboxbundle/releases/latest).
 The [AppImage](https://appimage.org/) format can be downloaded and executed on a Linux 64-bit system such as a Raspberry Pi running the Debian Jessie OS.
 This makes it a convenient tool to use on a Raspberry Pi with an attached IR receiver to capute IR signals.
 The captured signals can be exported in the format recognized by LIRC.
 IrScrutinizer requires a graphical interface.
 Recommend installing/configuring VNC on your Raspberry Pi so that you can connect remotely via a graphical terminal.

+*CAVEAT: I recently tried to use IrScrutinizer v1.4.2 on a Raspberry Pi 3+ Model B running Debian Stretch.
+The AppImage format would not load for me.
+I was able to use the .zip based installation working by downloading the zip file, extracting it, making the irscrutinizer.sh file executable, and then launching IrScrutinizer via irscrutinizer.sh.*

 You can find IrScrutinizer documentation [here](http://www.harctoolbox.org/IrScrutinizer.html) with a tutorial [here](http://www.hifi-remote.com/wiki/index.php?title=IrScrutinizer_Guide).

+If you use IrScrutinizer I highly recommend you at least read the tutorial before attempting to use it.

 ## Creating lircdo Shell Scripts